y0844561-cmd/awesome-landing-pages/readme.md

   - [Brand logos from](#brand-logos-from)

+### Font Tester extension.
+If you need help with website typography, try [Font Tester](https://chromewebstore.google.com/detail/font-tester/deachoodakeofjlfikfkohihnpcgiaim) tool I created to help you with website fonts.
+It can help you preview and test 1000+ google fonts on any website :)

 ### Hover preview VsCode extension
 It can sometimes be hard to quickly modify templates created by someone else without visual cues,